 Big chain hotels are all vying for space in Getsemaní to accommodate a growing high-end, boutique tourist economy; people are being pressured to sell their 200-year old homes and leave the only community they’ve ever known.
-This pushes out a culturally rich spirit that draws artist and bohemian free spirits who love to explore this type of neighbourhood.
+This pushes out a culturally rich spirit that draws artists and bohemian free spirits who love to explore this type of neighbourhood.

 We’re lucky to have experienced Getsemaní in a semi-transformed but mostly authentic state.
 We’re blessed to have had the opportunity to meander the streets and talk openly to the welcoming people who live in the community.

 While here we heard stories and witnessed the street art that documents the community history, their struggles, and the people that make up the communal tapestry.

 Many of the stories revolve around gentrification and how locals are fighting for the right to stay in their homes.